Located in Dadizele, West-Vlaanderen Belgium

 The maintenance costs became too high to run the park, and it was originally closed for only one season in 2003, but never reopened.
 Plans for commercial development fell through in 2004, but in 2008 a British developer announced he would invest 80 million euros into creating a free theme park, with the costs covered by the sales from retail shops linked to the attractions.
-This is supposed to happen in 2009.
-Remnants of the Dadipark website can be seen via web archive
+This was supposed to happen in 2009, but the park was eventually demolished around 2014.
+Remnants of the Dadipark website can be seen via web archive.